 You’ve built your business from the ground up, weathered the ups and downs, and now you’re sitting in your office looking at healthy retained earnings on the balance sheet.
-It’s time for that sweet, sweet dividend distribution — finally paying yourself back for all those sleepless nights and personal guarantees.
+It’s time for that sweet, sweet dividend distribution.
 But before you pop the champagne, that nagging voice in every business owner’s head starts whispering: “What’s this going to cost me in taxes?”

 - An individual collecting dividends from your stock picks (both public companies and private ventures)